 Tip 3: EDUCATE your travelers.

-The three big tips to help you control and manage employee expenses: Simplify, explain and educate.
 Now all you need is modern expense report software to support this plan.

 - Driving AP Success With Automation Part 3: How to Save Time and Money While Increasing Compliance

 - Driving AP Success With Automation Part 2: How to Create More Efficient Processes With AP Automation

 - VAT IT Partners With Emburse to Help Companies Save 27% on Expenses

 - Driving Success With Automation Part 1: 4 Common AP Management Bottlenecks

 - The Future of Finance: 5 Predictions For Digital Transformation in 2022 And Beyond

 Our choice of Chrome River EXPENSE was made in part due to the very user-friendly interface, easy configurability, and the clear commitment to impactful customer service – all aspects in which Chrome River was the clear winner.
 While Chrome River is not as large as some of the other vendors we considered, we found that to be a benefit and our due diligence showed that it could support us as well as any large players in the space, along with a personalized level of customer care.